Insurance Agent Enrollment in EIFS

 - Does the State of Indiana Have A Mandatory Proof of Insurance Requirement?

-The State of Indiana requires all drivers that are involved in an accident and those that have received a request to provide proof of insurance to the BMV, to present proof of insurance to the BMV.
+The State of Indiana requires all drivers that are involved in an accident and those that have received a request to provide proof of insurance to the BMV, to present proof of insurance to the BMV even if a court dismisses a citation that triggered the request for proof of insurance.
 This is a mandatory law.
-A recent change in this law mandates that proof of insurance be provided to the BMV even if a court dismisses/expunges a citation that triggered the request for proof of insurance.
 Your customer must provide proof of insurance, in the form of a COC.
-Non-compliance will result in a 90-day suspension, or one year suspension for a repeat violation within a three year period, and your customer will remain suspended until such time as the BMV receives appropriate proof of insurance (COC) to satisfy the insurance requirement or your customer serves the suspension for no insurance and satisfies all of the associated reinstatement requirements.
+Non-compliance will result in an indefinite suspension (post-12/31/21).
+Your customer will remain suspended until such time as the BMV receives appropriate proof of insurance (COC) to satisfy the insurance requirement.
+Your customer will regain their driving privileges if you provide proof of future financial responsibility (SR22) and there are no other outstanding reinstatement requirements.

 - What is the Difference between a Court No-Insurance Ticket and the BMV No-Insurance Ticket?